LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 [Lore Increases in Homebrew-rules.md](Homebrew-rules.md)

-## Buy the Full Version of Path-Builder 2e.
+### Buying the Full Version of Path-Builder 2e.

+Should you buy the full version?

+You don't need to!

 Buying the full version of Path-builder 2e is worth it.